-Hugh James commercial property clients include:
+Our commercial property clients include:

-We inspire our clients’ loyalty by delivering a personal cost-effective service that is partner led.
+The team inspires clients’ loyalty by delivering a personal cost-effective service that is partner led.
 Our clients value us for the blend of technical expertise, pragmatic advice and quality of service that we deliver.

 Acting for the Consortium comprising the Welsh Government, Gallagher Estates, Persimmon and Taylor Wimpey on the Parc Derwen village project in Bridgend.